cybercongress/cybercongress/blog/releases/gol-rules/game-of-links.tex.md

 The gifting rules are defined in the [whitepaper](https://ipfs.io/ipfs/QmceNpj6HfS81PcCaQXrFMQf7LR5FTLkdG9sbSRNy3UXoZ).
 The gifting mechanism is implemented in the [launch kit]() repo.

-- **Faucet**.
+- **Faucets**.
 We want to test the production of the auction app during `euler-5` and this is a great opportunity for creating a faucet based on this app.
 You can obtain GOL tokens and claim EUL tokens to participate in the game.
 We expect a low price valuation for GOL, so you can fill your stake with Szhabos(?) and uAtoms(1 millionth of an ATOM).

 - **Takeoff round**.
 You can get tokens if you will participate in the takeoff donations.
 There are 100 TEULs allocated for takeoff donation participants during `euler-5`.
 Those will be distributed at the end of the takeoff donation round and account for 43,3% of the Genesis supply.
 Therefore, their valuation should be much hotter in the end.